Seven Bridges Road: Iain Matthews version/Eagles version

-The Eagles recorded "Seven Bridges Road" for their Eagles Live concert album.
-According to band member Don Felder, when the Eagles first began playing stadiums the group would warm up pre-concert by singing "Seven Bridges Road" in a locker room shower area.
-After, each concert would then open with the group's five members singing "Seven Bridges Road" a capella into a single microphone.
+Eagles recorded "Seven Bridges Road" for their Eagles Live concert album.
+According to band member Don Felder, when Eagles first began playing stadiums the group would warm up pre-concert by singing "Seven Bridges Road" in a locker room shower area.
+Afterwards, each concert would then open with the group's five members singing "Seven Bridges Road" a capella into a single microphone.
 Felder recalls that it "blew [the audience] away.
 It was always a vocally unifying moment, all five voices coming together in harmony."
 Following the release of the Hotel California album, that set's title cut replaced "Seven Bridges Road" as the Eagles' concert opener, and according to Felder, the band "rarely even bothered to rehearse with it in the shower of the dressing room anymore."
-The song was restored to the set list for the Eagles' tour, prior to the band's 31 July 1980 breakup, with the band's performance of the song at their 28 July 1980 concert at the Santa Monica Civic Auditorium, which was recorded for the Eagles Live album released in November 1980.
-They issued it as a single, with "The Long Run" (live) as its B-side; the song reached No. 21 on the U.S. Billboard Hot 100 becoming the group's final Top 40 hit until "Get Over It" by the reunited band in 1994.
+The song was restored to the set list for the Eagles' tour prior to the band's 31 July 1980 breakup with the band's performance of the song at their 28 July 1980 concert at the Santa Monica Civic Auditorium, which was recorded for the Eagles Live album released in November 1980.
+They issued it as a single, with "The Long Run (live)" as its B-side; the song reached No. 21 on the U.S. Billboard Hot 100 becoming the group's final Top 40 hit until "Get Over It" by the reunited band in 1994.
 "Seven Bridges Road" also became the third Eagles' single to appear on the Billboard C&W chart, reaching No. 55 there.
-At the time the Eagles charted with "Seven Bridges Road" the song's composer Steve Young commented: "I didn't like the Eagles' version at first.
+At the time the Eagles charted with "Seven Bridges Road" the song's composer Steve Young commented, "I didn't like the Eagles' version at first.
 I thought it was too bluegrassy, too gospel.
 But the more I hear it, the better it sounds."